iainctduncan/CSC581/assignment-4/README.rst

 came from a music background and had to learn to program to do this work.

 **2)** I used the Ableton Live "Operator" instrument rather than the DX21.
-This is similar in many ways to a DX 21, and four operators with a harmonic multiplier control (the "course" knob), a frequency control, and an amplitude for each operator.
+This is similar in many ways to a DX 21, with four operators with a harmonic multiplier control (the "course" knob), a frequency control, and an amplitude for each operator.
 A difference is that the amplitude replaces the Modulation Index control, and is a dial with a scale